Arksine/moonraker/docs/configuration.md

 port:
 device:
 token:
+domain:
 #   The above options are used for "homeassistant" devices.
 The
 #   address should be a valid ip or hostname for the homeassistant controller.
 #   "device" should be the ID of the switch to control.
+#   "domain" is the class of device set managed by homeassistant, defaults to "switch".
 address:
 user:
 password: